valflrt/fractal_rndr/README.md

 # How to use

-Create a json file at the root of the directory (next to Cargo.toml).

-The file must have the following json structure:
+Create a json file that must have the following structure:

 ```jsonc
 {